-Greycourt offers investment advisory services to ultra-high net worth families and family offices, including foundations controlled by client families.
-Our service offerings are delivered in one of two ways depending on the needs of the client: (1) Investment Advisory Services and (2) Collaborative Solutions.
+Greycourt offers investment advisory services to ultra-high net worth families and family offices, including foundations controlled by or affiliated with client families.
+Our service offerings are delivered in two ways depending on the needs of the client: (1) Investment Advisory Services and (2) Collaborative Solutions.